comychitz/knowledge/programming/fundamentals/README.md

     * B-tree
     * Red-black tree

-## binary indexed tree
+### binary indexed tree
 * [Wikipedia Article - Fenwick Tree](https://en.wikipedia.org/wiki/Fenwick_tree)
 * A Fenwick tree or binary indexed tree is a data structure that can efficiently update elements and calculate prefix sums in a table of numbers.

+### tries
+* Tries, also referred to as a digital tree, radix tree or prefix tree is a kind of search tree.
+No node in the tree stores a value, instead the position of a node determines what key a node is associate with.
+All descendents of a node have a common prefix, with the root node having the empty value.
+* Tries are useful when you want to check if a string/value you are building is going to be valid.
+For example, if we had all words in the dictionary in a trie, we can easily check if a string we are building is going to be a legit word.

 ## heap
 A heap is a special-purpose tree structure that satisfies the heap property:
-    * *if P is a parent of C, then the value of P must be greater or equal to (in a max heap) than the value of C.*
+* if P is a parent of C, then the value of P must be greater or equal to (in a max heap) than the value of C.

 A heap can be implemented using a tree as its underlying strucutre, but more commonly implemented as an array since pointers are not required between